benauyoung/linkedin_networker/README.md

 4. **Complete the Event**:
    - After the event, mark it as completed
-   - The system automatically emails all attendees with a link to the attendee list
+   - Access the full list of attendees for networking purposes

 5. **Networking After the Event**:
-   - Attendees click the link in the email
-   - They can see the list of all attendees
+   - View the list of all attendees
    - Connect with individual attendees or all attendees at once via LinkedIn

 ## Database Architecture